ayush-kr-sinha/Soundify/README.md

-# 🎧 Soundify - Web Music Player Project
+# 🎧 SoundEro - Web Music Player Project

 Hello!
 This is my web development project.
 It is a clean, dark-mode music player website inspired by Spotify.
 I built it using simple HTML, CSS, and JavaScript.